Want to see my actual royalty rates I earned across all music services over the last two years? OK… here you go!

 - YouTube = $2

-As you can see, there is a HUGE difference between the “top” services and the “bottom” services.
-So, if you “make it big,” make sure to do that on one of those top services! 🙂 Getting a million plays on YouTube is just going to net you $300… but getting a million plays on TIDAL would net you $16,800!
+Also, as you can see, there is a HUGE difference between the “top” services and the “bottom” services.
+So, if you “make it big,” make sure to do that on one of those top services! 🙂 Getting a million plays on YouTube is just going to net you $300… but getting a million plays on Groove Music might net you over $25,000!

 There’s a reason these rates might differ from other rates you’ve seen.